 There are regularly calls for this so-called 'triple lock' to be replaced, with the costly guarantee of the 2.5% floor removed.
 However, the 2024 general election saw the Conservatives, Labour and the Liberal Democrats all confirming that they would maintaining the 'triple lock' were they to gain power.
 In the Autumn 2024 Budget, the Chancellor confirmed the 'triple lock' would continue for the rest of this Parliament.
+However, that promise may be called into question if further spending cuts are required.
 In 2022/23 the previous government suspended the 'triple lock', thereby abandoning a manifesto pledge, blaming the move on the distortions to the pattern of earnings growth created by the pandemic.
 However from April 2023 the triple lock was reinstated, giving a 10.1% inflation-linked increase increase for 2023/24 and an 8.5% earnings-linked increase for 2024/25.
 Ironically that 8.5% rise took effect at a time when CPI price inflation had fallen to 2.3%, a reflection of the lag built into the uprating system.
-The more modest 2025/26 increase of 4.1% is once again in line with earnings and much higher than the prevailing inflation rate (1.7% in September 2024).
+The more modest 2025/26 increase of 4.1% was once again in line with earnings and higher than the prevailing inflation rate (2.8% in February 2025).